-Pre-defined roles that enable administrators to be given.
-Administrative role for e-mail encryption and digital signatures with a public key
+Administrative role Pre-defined roles that enable administrators to be given.

-Although the following four types of administrative roles are defined and can be assigned to respective administrators, this TOE assumes the MFP administrator who is assigned to all
+Although the following four types of administrative roles are defined and can be assigned to respective administrators, this TOE assumes the MFP administrator who is assigned to all the roles.